mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 Resources module -i /path/to/final_pure_reads_1.fastq -l /path/to/output/folder -k size_kmer
 ```
-The k-mer results is used as function for the following equations which will give the amount of memory necessary for assembly of reads by metaSpades.
+The k-mer results is used as function by a linear regression model which will give the amount of memory necessary for assembly of reads by metaSpades.
-Inside the output folder the user can find the  `metaspades_prediction.tsv` file which has the amount of memory that MetaSpades utilizes for the assembly of those reads.
+Inside the output folder the user can find the  `metaspades_prediction.tsv` file which has the amount of memory that **MetaSpades utilizes** for the assembly of those reads.